From Zimbabwe to Texas and everywhere in between, people just want to feel connected, happy and loved.

 So let’s tread lightly on our body and recognize it for the miraculous place we call home for right now.
 One day it will get tired and have to be put to rest.

-In my book, that deserves the very best looking after, love and care that we can possibly give it.
+And in my book, that deserves the very best looking after, love and care that we can possibly give it.

 So today, vow to hydrate your beautiful body with lots of water, feed it lots of whole plant foods, get a solid night’s rest, stop it with the processed foods, get your heart pumping and then, put up your feet and take the time to melt into relaxation.
-And all the while please make sure you talk nicely to yourself.
+And all the while, please make sure you talk nicely to yourself.

 You are perfect, and you’re exactly where you need to be in this exact moment.